simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 ```

 You must assign a string identifier to each step.
-The step identifier must be unique within the task, because it is the key that connects a step in the task hierarchy with the step result in the result hierarchy.
+The step identifier must be unique within the task, because it's the key that connects a step in the task hierarchy with the step result in the result hierarchy.

 To present the task, attach it to a task view controller and present
 it.
 The code below shows how to create a task view controller and present it modally.